 JT: Courses that we will be taking are similar to what any third year SPAD student takes except for the core content of the course is different due to the cultural atmosphere in Austria.
 As well we will be taking more focused business management courses that will allow us to experience a deeper understanding of the topics.
 Studying at FH Kufstein also allows us the opportunity to try different classes that are not offered at Laurentian, such as different simulation modelling courses and web business management courses.
 I believe that said courses (although what we are taking is not set in stone) will help me in the future to be able to look at a situation from different views.
 Most courses that we are enrolled in now focus mainly on North American sporting industries when using examples, and I know that when we go to Austria their main sporting industries are different forcing us out of our comfort zone.

 DJ: We don’t have our class schedule picked out officially yet.
 However, we have had the chance to look through the content included in some of the courses we will be taking.
 The courses we will take are similar to those we would have at Laurentian (Sport Ethics, Sport Projects etc…) although the course content is much different in Austria.
 The main difference that I noticed was there was a major focus on the World Cup and on soccer operations in general which reflects on the culture of Europe in which soccer is a major aspect.

-SPAD would like to thank Ben for taking the time to speak to us about her past and current experiences.
-It is an unbelievable opportunity for our current/prospective students to hear about some of the internships and jobs available to SPAD students.
+SPAD would like to thank Jennifer and Dania for taking the time to speak to us about their exciting future while studying abroad.
+It is an unbelievable opportunity for our current/prospective students to hear about some of the opportunities that SPAD offers its students.